 Background on Syria (World Factbook)

 Following the breakup of the Ottoman Empire during World War I, France administered Syria until its independence in 1946.
 The country lacked political stability, however, and experienced a series of military coups during its first decades.
 Syria united with Egypt in February 1958 to form the United Arab Republic, but in September 1961 the two entities separated and the Syrian Arab Republic was reestablished.
 In November 1970, Hafiz al-ASAD, a member of the Socialist Ba’th Party and the minority Alawite sect, seized power in a bloodless coup and brought political stability to the country.
 In the 1967 Arab-Israeli War, Syria lost the Golan Heights to Israel, and over the past decade Syria and Israel have held occasional peace talks over its return.
 Following the death of President al-ASAD in July 2000, Bashar al-ASAD was elected as president.
 Influenced by major uprisings that began elsewhere in the region, antigovernment protests broke out in the southern province of Da’ra in March 2011 and spread to other Syrian cities.
 Protesters called for the repeal of the restrictive Emergency Law allowing arrests without charge, the legalization of political parties, and the removal of corrupt local officials.
 The government responded with a mix of force and concessions, including the repeal of the Emergency Law.
-The combined death toll of Syrian government forces, opposition forces, and civilians amid unrest in October 2012 topped 30,000.
+Unrest persists in 2013, and the death toll among Syrian Government forces, opposition forces, and civilians has topped 100,000.

 Economy of Syria